Senths02/portfolio/src/content/watch-party-data.md

 <!-- >\#UX \#UI \#VisualDesign \#UXA \#InformationDesign -->

 ### Overseeing craft and deliverables
-I stepped into the UX Designer's role overseeing craft and deliverables during their absence (in the early stages of development).
+I stepped into the UX Designer's role overseeing craft and deliverables during their absence.

 This project was part of a wider initiative and I had been involved with previous work.

-I made improvements to the experience, while maintaining consistency across work streams.
-I also supported collaboration on designs in Figma.
+The designs were in the early stages of development and I worked in a multi-disciplinary team to make improvements.
 <br>

 ![Conveying complexity](images/watch-party-data/conveying_complexity.png)